Really (TV channel): Identity

 Really logo from 19 May 2009 to 14 May 2013.

 Really's identity originally centred on a pop art style cartoon of women in various situations which as the ident goes on resolves itself into an unusual outcome.
 At this outcome, the characters are shown with speech bubbles containing the Really logo, which then forms into the centre of the screen.
 Really used a generic promotion layout, consisting of the logo starting off the promotion before being located in the bottom right corner of the screen throughout before forming in the centre of the screen, alongside one of the ident characters, at the end.

 Really received a new look on 15 May 2013, created by Red Bee Media, along with a new slogan 'Really gets you'.

 On 31 March 2016, Really received new idents.
 This time, the screen is split into two at a 45-degree angle, and that 2 objects come together to form one, these idents are similar to the launch of the UKTV network in 1997.
 For example, a rose and a hypodermic needle, a camera and a bank safe and X-ray and ink.

-On 29 May 2017 Really received another new identity.

-In January 2021, Really introduced a new set of idents whilst retaining the old logo.
+In January 2026, in line with the channel refresh, a new pastel colour scheme, dominated by magenta, mauve and yellow, was introduced, retaining the main logo established in 2017, with the logo lettering in yellow on a magenta ground.
+The main ident is now a montage of home makeover scenes, with a bold block font for slogans and programme titles.
+New soft music and a new announcer complete the relaunched look.

 Programming

 The majority of Really's programmes came from the programme archives of the BBC, through their once part ownership of UKTV.
 Due to a similar remit between the two channels, Really re-broadcasts many programmes previously shown on the channel BBC Three, and a few from BBC One, ITV, Channel 4 and Channel 5.
 The channel also has UK exclusive airings of the US shows Hart of Dixie and Covert Affairs.

 Since the channel began airing in 2009, Medicals Real Life and Crimes on 7 September 2009 Most Haunted Live!
 2015 remains the most watched programme in the channel's history.
 The episode featured a paranormal investigation at '30 East Drive'.
+In recent years, the channel has dropped drama and crime content and concentrated on weight loss and dating reality show, antiques and paranormal content, but the latter category has been scaled back considerably since the Warner Brother takeover.
+Multiple repeats of Ghost Adventures and newly-commissioned paranormal content has been scaled back to only new Ghost Adventures and new seasons and repeats of the popular Help My House is Haunted!, but in late 2025, the producers confirmed that production of new seasons has been put on hold.

+In January 2026, the former makeover content of ex-linear channel HGTV moves to Really, coinciding with the latter moving from channel 17 to 44 on Freeview.

-Really's current schedule of programmes include:
+Really's past and current schedule of programmes include: